opensourcecu/opensourcecu.github.io/_posts/2015-05-22-developer-update.md

 ---

 layout: post
-title: "Weekly Technology Deep-Dive: The CSS Edition"
+title: "Technology Deep-Dive: The CSS Edition"
 excerpt: We're passionate about our craft and spend significant time and effort exploring the (near) future of web and mobile development.
 We'd like to share the results of that research in hopes that we can learn together.
 legacy: false
 author: